nmadd/AC3.3/lessons/javascript-fundamentals/workshop-review/README.md

 [JS Workshop](http://c4q.github.io/accesscode-apply-jsworkshop/activity-conditionals.html)

 #Lecture
+##Importance of review
+**Discussion** What are some strategies for going back and practicing things you don't understand?
+What's the importance and ultimate goal of redoing things?

 ##Workshop review
 **Discussion** What was most confusing about workshop?
 What would you like to focus review on?